rubyonracetracks/tutorial-rails-rubymn2/03-08-sponsor_logo_upload.md

 ### Sponsor Controller
 * Edit the file app/controllers/sponsors_controller.rb.
 In the sponsor_params definition, add ":picture" to the list of keys.
 * Enter the command "test1".
 All tests should now pass.
+* Enter the command "sh kill_spring.sh".
+If you skip this step, tests will fail.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

 ### Wrapping Up